waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Principles & Lessons Learned
-- **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
-Deferring them is a critical process failure.
-This was learned after getting stuck in the Pokemon Mansion.
+- **Immediate Maintenance & Escalation:** I must perform maintenance (notepad, agents) and escalate to powerful tools (like the `puzzle_solver_agent`) *immediately* when a manual approach fails repeatedly.
+Deferring these actions is a critical process failure, as learned from getting stuck in the mansion.
+- **Combat Confirmation Bias:** After a test seems to confirm a hypothesis, I must actively try to *disprove* it.
+I wasted significant time on the 'battle reset' theory because I was seeking to confirm a past success instead of objectively testing hypotheses.
+This is a major cognitive trap to avoid.
 - **Agent & Tool Trust is Mandatory:** I MUST trust my custom agents' and tools' advice.
 Their purpose is to perform complex reasoning and calculations I cannot.
-My failure to use the `puzzle_solver_agent` and my initial distrust of the `path_planner`'s output caused significant delays in the mansion.
+My failure to use the `puzzle_solver_agent` and my initial distrust of the `path_planner`'s output caused significant delays.
 - **Systematic Problem Solving:** For any puzzle, I must use my notepad to log observations, form a single testable hypothesis, record the test and its outcome, and then form a conclusion.
 This structured approach prevents chaos and tunnel vision.
-- **Challenge Assumptions & Avoid Tunnel Vision:** When stuck, I must question my most basic assumptions and systematically re-evaluate the *entire* environment, not just a single perceived obstacle.
-- **Combat Confirmation Bias:** After a test seems to confirm a hypothesis, I must actively try to *disprove* it under different conditions (e.g., after a battle) instead of accepting the initial result as absolute truth.
-This was key to escaping the mansion's trapped corridor.

 # II.
 Game Mechanics & Battle Intel